-A vexatious litigant is someone who persistently begins legal actions but does not have sufficient grounds for doing so.
+A ‘vexatious litigant’ is someone who persistently begins legal actions but doesn’t have sufficient grounds for doing so.

-- an abuse of the process of a court or tribunal
+- to abuse the process of a court or tribunal

-- designed to harass or annoy, to cause delay or detriment, or for any other wrongful purpose
+- to harass or annoy, to cause delay or detriment, or for another wrongful purpose